-One of the improvements that could be considered under Portuguese jurisdiction relates to the tax treatment of real estate holding by STCs.
+As regards opportunity for enhancement of the current framework, one of the improvements that could be considered under Portuguese jurisdiction relates to the tax treatment of real estate holding by STCs.
 According to the no. 6 of Article 45 of the Securitisation Law, it is legally enshrined that STCs may acquire and hold real estate assets for the benefit of their ring fenced silos (patrimónios autónomos), where those are acquired in the context of a lieu in payment (dação em pagamento) or in the context of the enforcement of security (garantias reais) granted in connection with its assets, provided that the real estate assets are sold within two years from the date on which they were included in the aforementioned silos, such deadline being able to be extended in accordance with the terms and conditions to be set by the Portuguese Securities Market Commission.
 However, the tax regime applicable to the sale of the real estate assets held by the STCs it is not clear and the application of a tax exemption should be considered, in the same terms as the one already provided for the real estate companies.